 CA-NA revenue increased to \$371.5 million for the year ended December 31, 2016 as compared with \$310.7 million for the prior year, primarily due to an increase in service revenue driven by Passenger Connectivity revenue.
 The increase in CA-NA Passenger Connectivity revenue was primarily due to an increase in the number of aircraft online and an increase in connectivity take rate, partially offset by a decrease in ARPS.
 GPO increased to 398.1 million for year ended December 31, 2016 as compared with 351.7 million for the prior year, driven by an increase in aircraft online.
 The connectivity take rate increased to 6.6% for the year ended December 31, 2016 as compared with 6.2% for the prior year, reflecting increased passenger adoption including the impact of third party-paid promotions.
 Passenger Connectivity sessions totaled 26.4 million for the year ended December 31, 2016 as compared with \$12.74 for the prior year, due to shifts in product mix and third party-paid promotions.
-ARPA increased slightly to \$11,392 for the year ended December 31, 2016 as compared with \$11,304 for the prior year.
-ARPA increased an estimated 10% for the year ended December 31, 2016, as compared with the prior year period, excluding aircraft added since the beginning of 2015, which primarily include regional jets and aircraft operated by new airline partners.
+Annualized ARPA increased slightly to \$137 thousand for the year ended December 31, 2016 as compared with \$130 thousand for the prior year.
+Annualized ARPA increased an estimated 10% for the year ended December 31, 2016, as compared with \$130 thousand for the prior year.
+Annualized ARPA increased an estimated 10% for the year ended December 31, 2016, as compared with \$136 thousand for the prior year.
+Annualized ARPA increased an estimated 10% for the year ended December 31, 2016, as compared with \$136 thousand for the prior year.
+Annualized ARPA increased an estimated 10% for the year ended December 31, 2016, as compared with \$136 thousand for the prior year.
+Annualized ARPA increased an estimated 10% for the year ended December 31, 2016, as compared with the prior year, excluding aircraft added since the beginning of 2015, which primarily include regional jets and aircraft operated by new airline partners.